telerik/blazor-docs/components/drawer/overview.md

 1. Add the `TelerikDrawer` tag to a Razor file.

-1. Populate its `Data` property with the collection of items you want the user to see.
+1. Populate its `Data` (`IEnumerable<T>`) property with the collection of items you want the user to see.

-3. Set the `SelectedItem` parameter.
+3. Set the `SelectedItem` (`T`) parameter.
 It supports one-way and two-way binding.

-4. Place the content of the Drawer in the `<DrawerContent>` tag.
+4. Place the content of the current page in the `<DrawerContent>` tag.

-5. Set the `@ref` parameter to toggle the Drawer.
+5. Set the `@ref` parameter to obtain reference to the component instance.
+Use this instance to toggle the Drawer.

-6. (optional) Set the `MiniMode` and `Mode` properties.
+6. Add a button inside the content to toggle the Drawer.

 >caption Basic configuration of the Drawer.